harshita-2024/harshita-2024/README.md

 Projects & Portfolio

-Showcase your best projects with a short description and a link.

 ## 🚀 Projects & Portfolio
 🔹 *[Sales Data Analysis](#)* - Analyzed sales data using SQL & Power BI to generate insights.
 🔹 *[Customer Segmentation](#)* - Used Python & Machine Learning to cluster customer data.